SiliconLabs/bluetooth_applications/bluetooth_secure_identity/client/readme.md

     ### Notes

     - The UUIDs for characteristics and the 'secure attestation' service are used to correctly identify each attribute.
 A list is maintained in app.h.
-    - The EFR32MG21B was chosen for the client since it has tamper resistant certificates programmed by Silicon Labs at the factory.
+    - The EFR32MG21B was chosen for the client since it has certificates programmed by Silicon Labs at the factory.

 ## Gecko SDK Version